Quick Stats

 Board of Directors

-Recent board leadership includes Jon Christensen (Co-Chair), who helps co-lead and support the Board in providing oversight, strategic guidance, and ensuring the Foundation's long-term success.
+Recent board leadership includes Jon Christensen and Amelia Williamson (Co-Chairs), who co-lead and support the Board in providing oversight, strategic guidance, and ensuring the Foundation's long-term success.

 Community Funding Board